4jib0x/fastfetch/readme.md

 ### Step 1: System Update & Essential Tools Installation

 First, we'll update the system , Clone This Repository ( This repository includes my personal configs, assets, and wallpaper.
-Make sure to clone this repo, not the official fastfetch one ) and  install all the necessary tools, including `fastfetch` and `Zsh`.
+Make sure to clone it )  ,and  install all the necessary tools, including `fastfetch` and `Zsh`.

 ```bash
 # Update all system packages to the latest version